redpanda-data/cloud-examples/aws-transit-gateway/README.md

 - Replace `vpc_id` with the ID of the client VPC.
 - Replace `transit_gateway_id` with the ID of the Transit Gateway shared by the owner account.
 - Replace `region` with the AWS region where the Transit Gateway and VPC are located.
+- Set `accept_attachment` to false if all the acounts are in a same organization and auto-acceptance is configured.

 ---